bakame-php/cron-expression/README.md

 #### Formatting the object

-The value object implements the `JsonSerializable` and the `Stringable` interfaces to ease interoperability.
+The value object implements the `JsonSerializable` interface to ease interoperability.

 ```php
 <?php